coin-voyage/docs/dashboard/introduction.md

 ### INTRODUCTION

-The [Coivoyage dashboard](https://dashboard.coinvoyage.io/) is the user interface where you manage and configure your account.
-You can use the Dashboard to navigate account analytics, search transaction,  set preferred settlement currency and generate api keys.&#x20;
+The [CoinVoyage dashboard](https://dashboard.coinvoyage.io/) is the user interface where you manage and configure your account.
+You can use the Dashboard to navigate account analytics, search transaction,  set preferred settlement currency and generate API keys.